 "Life shrinks or expands according to one's courage."
 Anaïs Nin

-Exploring Color For Fiber Artists
+Exploring Color and Design for Fiber Artists

 with Nita Leland